akroii/Contao-Boilerplate/README.md

 # Contao-Boilerplate
-Basic configuration and file structure.
+Basic configuration and file structure to have a wheelie on first run after installing Contao.